codeonlyjs/website/content/guide/routerDetails.md

 A route handler is an object that handles the navigation to and from a particular URL pattern.

-Route handlers are registered with the router and the router calls the handler when a URL is loaded and needs to be matched to a particular handler.
+Route handlers are registered with the router during app startup and the router calls the handlers when a URL is loaded and needs to be matched to a particular handler.

-When a route handler matches a URL is will usually store additional information on the route object that describes the component or page to be displayed for that URL, along with any other information the handler and/or the application might find useful.
+When a route handler matches a URL it will usually store additional information on the route object that describes the component or page to be displayed for that URL along with any other information the handler or the application might find useful.

-Route handlers have the following entry points all of which are optional:
+Route handlers have the following members, all of which are optional:

 ```js
 {